 I have come to realize that we human beings will do almost anything to avoid uncomfortable emotional states.
 We will drug, drink alcohol excessively, smoke, over eat, and engage in all kinds of escapism – workaholism, the reading of fictional books, video games, gamble, movies, sex, physically harm themselves, and the list goes on to avoid feeling those yucky feelings.

 People are not going for the high or lows that alcohol and other drugs offers.
 They are just trying to stop their normal bad feelings.
-If you have had the experience of breaking one of your bones and you went to an ER you were not thinking about getting high – you were thinking about getting relief from the physical pain!
+If you have had the experience of breaking one of your bones and you went to an ER in pain you were not thinking about getting high – you were thinking about getting relief from the physical pain!
+If you were having a great day, you were feeling great, the last thing you would be thinking is – “I think I will go out and get drunk”.
 Both legal and illegal drugs serve that purpose (stop the pain), but many times the drugs cause more problems and sometimes death to the user.

-In my seventy-seven years on this planet and having working over thirty -eight years as a psychotherapist, I have seen new therapy modalities come aboard very slowly in the mainstream therapy community.
+In my seventy-eight years on this planet and having working over thirty -eight years as a psychotherapist, I have seen new therapy modalities come aboard very slowly in the mainstream therapy community.
 This is mainly because people in general do not like change because change gets them out of their comfort zone.
-Additionally, entrenched interests stop new and more effective modalities from becoming a tested “evidence based therapy”.
+Additionally, entrenched interests protect their turf and stop new more effective modalities from becoming a tested “evidence based therapy”.

 Drug rehab and other addiction programs like them are still using the AA 12- Step Model even though it has a failure rate of over 87%.
 Billions of taxpayers dollars are wasted yearly because there are too many people that have a financial stake it keeping this and other ineffective modalities as their mainstay treatment modality.
 Long term talk therapy sessions and group sessions give big financial payouts.